zsiki/ls/doc/source/usersguide.rst

 Sort the fieldbook by the id column, to have the right order of observations.

-It is possible to change the fieldbook, insert and delete feature.
+Data in the loaded fieldbooks can be changed, records can be inserted, updated and deleted.
 You can use the standard QGIS tools to change or extend fieldbook data.
 Open the fieldbook Attribute Table, turn on *Toggle Editing Mode*.